mosra/magnum-website/content/features/extensions.rst

 Plugins importing audio data.

--   OGG Vorbis, WAV and FLAC support
+-   OGG Vorbis, AAC, WAV and FLAC support
 -   "Any importer" plugin delegating to other audio importer plugins based on detected file format